ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 - servo output 4 is rudder

-This is fine for many simple aircraft, but will need to be changed if you have elevons, a vtail, flaps or any other more complex setup.
+This is fine for many simple aircraft, but will need to be changed if you have elevons, a vtail, flaps or any other more complex setup, such as QuadPlane or Tail-sitter.

 Overview
 ========